 Adam J. Faiella

-Adam J. Faiella is a Member of the Sills Cummis & Gross Real Estate Department and focuses his practice on land use, redevelopment, zoning, and related litigation.
+Adam J. Faiella is a Member of the Sills Cummis & Gross Real Estate Department and focuses his practice on land use, redevelopment, zoning, affordable housing, and related litigation.

 Affordable Housing Legislation Takes Major Step Forward